Find Affordable College Courses

 Decatur, IL

-Millikin University came in at #8 in this year’s edition of the Best Visual & Performing Arts Bachelor’s Degree Schools in Illinois ranking.
-Located in the small city of Decatur, Millikin is a private not-for-profit college with a small student population.
+Millikin University landed the #8 spot in the 2023 rankings for the best bachelor’s degree visual and performing arts programs.
+Located in the city of Decatur, Millikin is a private not-for-profit college with a small student population.

 Read full report on Visual & Performing Arts at Millikin University